Walt and Skeezix: Format

 The hardcover volumes of the series measure 10 inches × 7.5 inches (254 mm × 191 mm).
 Each volume has a dust jacket and fabric ribbon bookmark.
 The strips are reproduced in black-and-white, and most often at two strips per page to the amount of around 700 strips (two years of the original run) per volume.
 The book design is done by Chris Ware.
 Introductions and biographical pieces are written by Jeet Heer and extra material such as photographs, memorabilia, drawings, sketches, excerpts from Frank King's diary and essays are included.
 The base for the biographical material of the books have been supplied by Drewanna King, grand-daughter of the creator Frank King, this being: the original letters, diaries, photographs and home movies of the King family.
-The MSRP per volume was by the time of volume one's release set at $29.99 but has over time til the latest volume (volume eight, released 2019) got raised to $49.99.
+The MSRP per volume was, at the time of volume one's release. set at $29.99 but has over time increased, the latest volume to date (volume eight, released 2019) costing $49.99.
 The source material for the comic strips reprinted in the volumes are among others mostly sourced from Joe Matt, Chris Ware and the Billy Ireland Cartoon Library & Museum.

 Volume one of the series starts off from year 1921, the same time that Skeezix was introduced into the strip.
 The real beginning of Gasoline Alley, from 1918, is reprinted in the standalone volume Walt before Skeezix which feature the very beginning of the strip from 1918 onwards to when volume one of Walt and Skeezix then takes over.
 The earliest installments of the strip were single panels, the first proper strip did appear in September 1919.
 The book series does only collect the daily strips of Gasoline Alley, a decision made due to the editors considering the major marvel of Frank King's genius is to be seen in the daily continuation, the accumulated story of Walt and Skeezix over time while they age.

 The Walt before Skeezix book was released in 2014 just after the Walt and Skeezix series had completed the first decade of the comic strip, and was going to receive a redesign prior to continuation into the next decade of strips.
 The editors of the series thought that it would be a good fit to therefore publish the beginning Gasoline Alley strips prior to the series' design shift.